 What about your school counselor?
 Can you visit with him or her?
 YES!
 They are amazing resources, and you should engage with all that they offer.
 However, remember that they have a wide range of responsibilities and (typically) a surprisingly high number of students to serve.
 Most families need additional access to additional resources as they work through the high school years.

 So, what else should you connect with?
 For years, we’ve offered Tips for the College-Bound.
 Families have three options to catch this program–an EXTENDED 3-hour workshop, a 90-minute in person program in Cincinnati, or a 90-minute online webinar.
 (Visit our web page to read all about it.)
-We also have a College Planning Video Series you can check out.
+We have a series of educational webinars that you’ll want to check out.
+We also have a college-bound video library you can check out.